I'm Honey!

 Honey transitioning positively in Elsewhere

 The world population has been on an emotional journey for almost five months.
 It still seems like a bad dream.
 However, I have come to terms that life in Elsewhere is the real McCoy, and I have no choice but to live within its perimeters… but on my terms.
+This experience represents a major life change and a significant change for everyone, reshaping how we live and interact.
 I had hope that our world landscape would return to normal, that Elsewhere would disappear… But over time I realize that what was… was.
 It is perplexing and shocking to realize that 7.8 billion people, the population of the world, is on a transformational journey together to a new way of life because of a virus, COVID-19, and in my Country, upheaval compounds the situation.

 A Wake Up Phone Call